1 / 2

 Overview

 Mycelis muralis (syn.
-Lactuca muralis) is a slender, glabrous annual or short-lived perennial in the daisy family (Asteraceae) reaching 12–36 inches (30–90 cm) tall with a 6–12 inch (15–30 cm) spread.
-Stems are erect, slender, wiry, freely branching in the upper half, smooth, and exuding milky latex when broken.
-Basal and lower stem leaves are lyrate-pinnatifid, 2–6 inches (5–15 cm) long, with a large, triangular terminal lobe and 2–4 pairs of smaller, angular lateral lobes; thin-textured, dark green, often with a purplish tinge.
+Lactuca muralis) is a slender glabrous annual or short-lived perennial in the family Asteraceae reaching 12-36 inches (30-90 cm) tall and 6-12 inches (15-30 cm) wide.
+Stems are erect, slender, wiry, freely branching in the upper half, smooth, and exude milky latex when broken.
+Basal and lower stem leaves are lyrate-pinnatifid, 2-6 inches (5-15 cm) long, carrying a large triangular terminal lobe and 2-4 pairs of smaller angular lateral lobes; thin-textured, dark green, often with a purplish tinge.
 Upper stem leaves are smaller, often unlobed, clasping.
-Flower heads are small, 0.3–0.4 inch (7–10 mm) across, with exactly 5 yellow ligulate florets — a distinctive and diagnostic count.
-Heads are borne in loose, open panicles.
+Flower heads are small, 0.3-0.4 inch (7-10 mm) across, with exactly 5 yellow ligulate florets per head, which is the primary diagnostic character for the species.
+Heads are borne in loose open panicles.
 Fruit is a dark achene with a white pappus for wind dispersal.
-A single plant produces 500–3,000 seeds.
+A single plant produces 500-3,000 seeds.
 Colonizes shaded walls, rocky outcrops, woodland edges, and shaded urban sites.
-Less competitive than other Asteraceae weeds in open, sunny habitats.
+Less competitive than other Asteraceae weeds in open sunny habitats.

 Native Range

-Native to Europe and western Asia, occurring on shaded walls, rocky banks, woodland edges, and disturbed shaded ground from sea level to approximately 6,000 feet (1,800 m).
+Mycelis muralis is native to Europe and western Asia, on shaded walls, rocky banks, woodland edges, and disturbed shaded ground from sea level to approximately 6,000 feet (1,800 m).
 Naturalized in the Pacific Northwest, northeastern United States, and British Columbia, primarily in shaded urban and peri-urban settings.Suggested Uses

-Used in Asteraceae identification courses for teaching the diagnostic 5-floret head count.
+Used in Asteraceae identification courses for teaching the 5-floret head count as a genus-level character.
 Included in shade-tolerant weed identification.
-The lyrate leaf shape is used in leaf morphology exercises.
+The lyrate leaf shape supports leaf morphology exercises.
 Studied in urban ecology as a colonizer of walls and shaded hardscape.How to Identify

 Appearance